datastax/spark-cassandra-connector/doc/FAQ.md

 creation with `spark.cores.max` in the `SparkConf` and cannot be changed during the job.

 One last thing to check is whether there is a `where` clause with a partition-key predicate.
-Currently the Spark Cassandra Connector creates Spark Tasks which contain entire C* partitions.
-This method ensures a single C* partition request will always create a single Spark task. `where` clauses with an `in` will also generate a single Spark Partition.
+Currently the Spark Cassandra Connector creates Spark Tasks which contain entire Cassandra partitions.
+This method ensures a single Cassandra partition request will always create a single Spark task. `where` clauses with an `in` will also generate a single Spark Partition.

 ### Why can't the spark job find Spark Cassandra Connector Classes?
 (ClassNotFound Exceptions for SCC Classes)